JimmyLieu/Website/my-website/content/posts/intro.md

 i decided to start this blog to showcase some of my life experiences and hopefully document my journey as a software engineer which has always been a dream of mine

 i also play the one piece card game on my free time and improving every day on that

+my best record is also only 6-3 at last chance qualilfier for one piece nats with my goat zoro